File Type Group Editor

 - Rank.
 Enabled only if the Role is set to Edit, View or Execute.
 MacOS uses rank to determine which app to use to open a file.
 The order of precedence is Owner, Default, Alternate.
 Default means this app is an opener of files of this type; this value is also used if no rank is specified.
 This would be appropriate for files uniquely created by your application.
 Owner means this app is the primary creator of files of this type.
 Alternate means this app is a secondary viewer of files of this type.

-For Mac apps, the File Type information specified above is used to create a UTI that is included in the Info.plist for the app.
+For Mac and iOS apps, the File Type information specified above is used to create a UTI that is included in the Info.plist for the app.

 A properly set up file type and role enables these OS features: